trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/ldap_login.md

 Authentication” appears at the login screen as shown below.

 ![](images/ldaplogin.png)
-*If you configure an LDAP domain, a checkbox will be shown on the login page*
+*Figure: If you configure an LDAP domain, a checkbox will be shown on the login page*

-## View LDAP domains
+## View LDAP Domains

 This page shows a list of LDAP domains configured in Trisul.